hyosung11/Launch-School/Courses/journal.md

    * I do have this nagging sense that I either have to go get a job or have an uncomfortable conversation with Sohee about studying full-time and I am waffling at the moment.
 Could I get a junior developer position right now?
 I would probably need to improve my projects, or build a new project.
 I need to look at the Code Newbie emails and the resume guide.

 06:21 In the study session with Alex and just getting my daily scrum stuff completed.

+07:00 Started OO Basics: Classes exercises.

+09:03 There's going to be a merge conflict.